 Healthcare Costs Up…Again!

-Well, the least efficient industry in the U.S. is making news again, but for all the wrong reasons.
+When will there ever be accountability for health care costs.
+The least efficient industry in the U.S. is making news again, but for all the wrong reasons.
 You guessed it – healthcare costs are going up again.
 According to the U.S. Labor Department, spending on healthcare rose in August 2016 by the largest amount in more than 30 years.
 In August 2016, the price of medical treatment went up by 1%.
 Although that seems like a small and innocuous number, compounding that 1% monthly adds up pretty quickly.
 “If that 1% rate were sustained each month, you’d see 12% growth for the entire year, and that would be very concerning,” said Geoffrey Joyce, director of health policy for USC’s Schaeffer Center for Health Policy and Economics.
 The overall cost of hospital services increased 1.7% that same month – which is the most it has gained in eleven months.

 Meanwhile, prescription drugs aren’t getting any cheaper.
 By now, I am sure that one would have to be hiding under a rock to not have heard about such high profile prescription pricing abuses such as Mylan jacking up the price of its EpiPen by 500% and the pricing atrocities of Turing and Valeant, just to name a few of the high profile cases.
 But, what most people don’t know is that most pharmaceuticals, including generics, get annual price increases that defy any sense of reason or market reality.